Question

 Resume Experts • 10+ Years Experience

-I've compiled powerful synonyms you can use instead of "took" that will make your resume more compelling and demonstrate your active contribution to workplace success.
+I've compiled some synonyms you can use instead of Took that will make your resume more compelling and help you stand out to hiring managers.
+These alternatives demonstrate leadership, strategic thinking, and measurable impact.

 Better Alternatives to Use Instead